fuchuanpu/TFusion/README.md

 The pre-train model is saved to `./save/traffic_model/mawi/20230101_F_model.pt`

 ### 0x22 End-to-End Detection
-We use TFusion-extracted features to train lightweight models and test their performance on the test set:
+We use tFusion-extracted features to train lightweight models and test their performance on the test set:
 ``` bash
 chmod +x script/run_all.py
 ./script/run_all.py